Epson SF-810 Review

 Let’s look now at straight line accuracy with some tree cover (a tree-lined path with not too many leaves out at this time of year).
 The satellite image had the tree cover from whenever it was taken so I’ve used a map view from the same map provider.

-You’ll probably have to click this one, it’s the RUNSENSE.
+You’ll probably have to look at this one, it’s the RUNSENSE.

 And here is the Garmin.